 // Strengthen your bow hold this holiday!

-Here are five exercises to make sure your bow hold doesn't slip this holiday season.
+Here are five exercises to ensure your bow hold stays strong.
 A strong and flexible bow hold helps to create a beautifully smooth and rich tone.

-When talking about strengthening the bow hold we should start with the pinky, without pinky strength the bow can flop and the sound will suffer!
-The first four exercises focus mostly on the pinky and the fifth focuses on the strength and precision of all the fingers.
+When talking about strengthening the bow hold, we should start with the pinky; without pinky strength, the bow can flop, and the sound will suffer!
+The first four exercises focus primarily on the pinky, and the fifth focuses on all-finger strength and precision.
 These exercises have been shared with me by many teachers over the years.
-Practice them every day for a week and you will feel a noticeable difference in your bow hand.
+Practice them every day for a week, and you will feel a noticeable difference in your bow hand.

 Pinky Taps Good for learning how to place your pinky accurately

-Tap your pinky in the exact same spot for one minute
+2. Tap your pinky in the same spot for one minute

-Take it to the next level - when you feel confident that you are hitting the same spot you can increase the speed.
-Have your practice partner keep a score of how many you can do in a row at top speed!
+• Take it to the next level - when you feel confident that you are hitting the same spot, you can increase the speed.
+Have a practice partner keep a score of how many perfect taps you can do in a row at top speed!

 Windshield wipers